ronkok/Temml/docs/administration.md

     ignores `width: 100%` on an `<mtable>`.

 6. Chromium and WebKit system font extensible arrows have notes placed too high.
-    Some do not stretch in Cambria Math.
+    Some do not stretch in Cambria Math or NotoSans.
 Again, Latin Modern is okay.

 7. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts and superscripts.)